jean-pierreBoth/edgecluster/Results.md

 ### Higgs data

 We used 3 clustering sizes : 10, 100 and 200.
-For each size we compute Nmi (sqrt) as provided by  crate[coreset](https://crates.io/crates/coreset) medoid l2 cost.
+For each size we compute Nmi (sqrt) as provided by  crate [coreset](https://crates.io/crates/coreset) medoid l2 cost.

-TODO: rappeler les definitions (sqrt/pas sqrt)

 | partition size | cost l2 (medoid) |      nmi      |
 | :------------: | :--------------: | :-----------: |